-Crystal Fleming, associate professor of sociology and Africana studies at the City University of New York Stony Brook, will continue the Black Film Center/Archive’s fall lecture series with “How to Be Less Stupid About Race: On Racism, White Supremacy and the Racial Divide.”
+Crystal Fleming, associate professor of sociology and Africana studies at the State University of New York Stony Brook, will continue the Black Film Center/Archive’s fall lecture series with “How to Be Less Stupid About Race: On Racism, White Supremacy and the Racial Divide.”

 The lecture is from 1-2:15 p.m.
 Oct.
 9 at the IU Cinema.

 In her talk, Fleming will provide the conceptual tools needed to recognize and unpack systemic racism and white supremacy in accessible language that will be useful for everyone.